 - Big losses will be extremely rare.
 The price can still gap through a stop loss, resulting in a larger loss than expected.
 But you would still be facing the loss even without the stop loss.
 The occasional trade that gets stopped out and then runs in your expected direction is a small price to pay for controlling risk on ALL trades; you can always re-enter if needed.

 - Risking 1% per trade can actually be highly profitable with a favorable reward:risk.
-One losing trade costs 1%, but on winning trades you are adding 2.5%, 4%, or even 10% or more to your account balance.
+One losing trade costs 1%, but winning trades are adding 2.5%, 4%, or even 10% or more to your account balance.
 This has nothing to with how far the asset moves in percentage terms, and everything to do with the position size and your reward to risk.
-Read How Much Forex Day Traders Can Make to see how a favorable reward:risk and proper position sizing (1% rule) can stack up returns with a good strategy.

 Does the 1% Risk Rule Apply to Investors?

 I hold long-term investments which are buy-and-hold.
-I do not use the 1% risk for these, because I am not using a stop loss.
+I do not use the 1% risk for these, because I’m not using a stop loss.

 Instead, with investments, I only put a certain percentage of my account into each asset, typically about 2% to 5% for individual investment stocks, and 10% to 20% for index ETFs.
 I pick a handful of index funds and determine what percentage of my account I will allocate to each fund.

 The more niche the index ETF, the less capital I give it.
 The more diversified the fund, the more capital I give it.
-For example, a technology fund I may allocate 10% of my account, while an S&P 500 ETF may get 20%.
-An individual stock may only get 2% or 3% of the capital, for example.
+For example, to a technology fund I may allocate 10-15% of my account, while an S&P 500 ETF may get 30%.
+An individual stock may only get 2% to 5% of the capital, for example.

-If I am buying index funds and companies with solid growth/financial potential, there is very little risk of of any these investments going to zero.
+If I’m buying index funds there’s very little risk of of any these investments going to zero.
 But at the same time, I want to spread out my capital in case anything were to happen, especially with individual stocks.

 Even if a stock plummets all the way to zero, I still only lose a small percentage of my account.
 But I don’t use stop losses to control risk any further because these are long-term holds and I don’t want to waste time or fees jumping in and out of positions.
 That said, with individual stocks, I may get out of a position if the reason I bought the company is gone (they are no longer growing, for example).